[Minor revision–posted 1/23/19 (replaces 11/11/16 edition)]

 • For purposes of this OP, a manager/supervisor is defined as anyone who has authority to hire or affect employment of another university employee or is responsible for completing the annual performance evaluation.

 Texas Tech may require an employee to attend a development program if it is related to the employee's current or prospective job duties.
-The university may also require employees to attend trainings as necessary based the employees performance.
+The university may also require an employee to attend trainings as necessary based the employee's performance.

 3. Development Programs